SouthernMethodistUniversity/intro/sections/DH.md

 * DH is not only about tools.
 It is community.
 * Implication of this way of performing research: The change of authorship, credit, culture, etc

-## How do we come up with definitions of DH that is useful? what kind of questions do you ask?
+## How do we come up with definitions of DH that is useful?
+What kind of questions do you ask?
 * Humanities thinking/questions, computational thinking, collaborative practices
 * Introduce: DH, computational thinking, project scoping etc.
 * What is DH?